Short stem prosthesis – Frequently Asked Questions (FAQ)

 It offers:

-Anyone who wants to maintain their mobility in the long term and at the same time prepare for possible later revision surgeries makes a wise decision with the short stem prosthesis – provided it is implanted by an experienced specialist.
+Who wants to maintain their mobility in the long term and simultaneously plan for possible future revision surgeries, makes a wise decision with the short-stem prosthesis – provided it is implanted by an experienced specialist.

 Tip:

-If you are considering hip replacement and want to learn more about modern bone-preserving procedures, the Endoprotheticum Rhein-Main in Mainz under Prof. Dr. Karl Philipp Kutzner is your first address for excellent hip arthroplasty in Germany.
+If you are considering a hip joint replacement and want to inform yourself about modern bone-sparing procedures, the Endoprotheticum Rhein-Main in Mainz under Prof. Dr. Karl Philipp Kutzner is your first address for excellent hip endoprosthetics in Germany.

 What implant systems are available for short stem prostheses?